mikenguyen13/data_analysis/_book/24-regression-discontinuity.md

 Recommendations for robustness check following [@hausman2018, p.
 549]

 1. Plot the raw data and residuals (after removing confounders or trend).
 With varying polynomial and local linear controls, inconsistent results can be a sign of time-varying treatment effects.
 2. Using global polynomial, you could overfit, then show polynomial with different order and alternative local linear bandwidths.
-If the results are consistent, you're ok
+If the results are consistent, you're okay
 3. [Placebo Tests]: estimate another RD (1) on another location or subject (that did not receive the treatment) or (2) use another date.
 4. Plot RD discontinuity on continuous controls
 5. Donut RD to see if avoiding the selection close to the cutoff would yield better results [@barreca2011saving]
 6. Test for auto-regression (using only pre-treatment data).
-If there is evidence for autoregression, include the lagged dependentvariable
+If there is evidence for autoregression, include the lagged dependent variable
 7. Augmented local linear (no need to use global polynomial and avoid over-fitting)
     1. Use full sample to exclude the effect of important predictors